 'So what are our clues?'
 Dylis signed.

-<You've held on to this puzzle the longest,> Aelius said to Nikon, his hands moving to translate for Dylis. <What was Warlow and the Emperor's main concern?>
+<You've held on to this puzzle the longest,> Aelius said to Nikon, his hands moving to translate for Dylis. <What were Warlow and the Emperor's main concerns?>

 <What made Euripides so special?> Glaw asked. <Other than the whole "caelum"-thing.
 Why would our leaders focus so much effort on him, when he'd gone off the map years and years ago?>

 Lykos was the one to answer, a stricken look on his face as if he'd picked a lock and was appalled by what he'd found on the other side of the door. <Euripides was a master at fighting with and on the winds.
 No one could ever climb as high as he did and his stamina was impressive when he was above the ground.
 It was rumored that he could go high enough to touch the clouds.>